-Sharing Change, Inspiring Service
+Sharing Change, Inspiring Service For A Better Society

-Health care is necessary for the right to life, happiness and development.
+We believe health care is necessary for the right to life, happiness and development.

-Positive values, good governance and shared opportunities bring peace.
+We believe positive values, good governance and shared opportunities bring peace.

 We donate and have donated to more than 40 charities and causes in Africa and Canada.
 We remain consummate advocates of Africa, promoting the continent to potential North American and European investors.
 Our most important contribution is assembling teams of talented and inspired people to make great things happen.